What Causes Chronic Fatigue?

 2. Start actively reducing your stress response by doing things like meditation, breathing exercises, and activities that you find particularly relaxing.

-If these suggestions fix your CFS – FANTASTIC!
+CFS is often a complex condition with many patterns that need to be changed to allow healing.
 If these very simple interventions are not enough for you, that’s OK.
 We have far more comprehensive techniques and education available at The Switch that will allow you to make bigger transformations.